graphite-project/graphite-web/docs/overview.rst

 of the effort is in collecting the data to begin with.
 As you send datapoints to Carbon, they become immediately available for graphing in the webapp.
-The webapp offers several ways to create and display graphs including a simple :doc:`URL API </url-api>` that makes it easy to embed graphs in other webpages.
+The webapp offers several ways to create and display graphs including a simple :doc:`URL API </render_api>` for rendering that makes it easy to embed graphs in other webpages.